As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 Loading up on fruits and vegetables with high water content counts towards your water consumption for the day.
 Cucumber, celery, watermelon, grapefruit, grapes tomatoes, strawberries, and spinach, are all great choices.
 They contain as much as 90% water and are all easily available in summer.

-In addition to high water content, these fruits and veggies are also rich in micronutrients which are essential to health.
+In addition to high water content, these fruits and veggies are also rich in micronutrients that are essential to health.
 The best part?
 They are all low in calories in sugar.

 Including these fruits and veggies with your meals helps you stay hydrated and nourished without worrying about your sugar consumption or weight gain.